Private Equity • Value Creation • Portfolio Operations

 Built for distributed operators

-The strongest fit is in organizations with many locations, branches, service teams, clinics, operating units, or distribution nodes where local buying decisions roll up into central finance.
+The strongest fit is in organizations with many locations, branches, service teams, clinics, operating units, or distribution nodes where local buying and expense decisions roll up into central finance.

 More Valuable as a Portfolio Operating Layer Than as a One-Off Software Purchase